Photos from our gallery:

 Music on Sunday

 Lunchtime Alpha Express meets TUESDAYS at 1PM.
 For full details of the next course, contact the Parish Office or firstname.lastname@example.org.
-The current course began on Tuesday February 21st 2017
+The next course will be in the Autumn 2017

 Calling all over 55!
 Would you like to learn how to use a computer?
 Classes for beginners take place every Monday and Wednesday.
 Those interested can enrol by contacting the Parish Office on 01 676 7727.